 The College maintains the Catalog and Student Handbook on its website at www.es.vccs.edu.

-The version contained on the website is the official College document for procedures, policies and guidelines.
+The version contained on the website is updated continually and is the official College document for procedures, policies and guidelines.

 FREEDOM OF INFORMATION ACT REQUESTS